mrochelle23/Homework-4-Starter/readme.md

-# My Plants
+# Plant Tracker App

-My Plants is a web application designed to help users manage their plant collections.
-Users can add, edit, view details, and delete plants, as well as track harvest history and leave comments about their plants.
+The Plant Tracker App is a web application designed to help users manage and track their plants.
+It provides a simple interface to add, edit, and delete plant entries, as well as record harvesting details and view comments related to each plant.

 ## Features

-- Add new plants with details such as name, variety, photo URL, and planting date.
+- **Create a New Plant**: Add new plants with details such as name, variety, photo URL, and date planted.
-- View detailed information about each plant, including harvest history and comments.
+- **View Plant Details**: View the details of each plant, including photo, variety, and planting date.
-- Edit existing plant details.
+- **Edit Plant Details**: Edit the information of existing plants, such as their name, variety, and photo.
+- **Track Harvesting**: Record harvested amounts and dates for each plant.
+- **Comments**: Add comments to plants and view existing comments.
-- Delete plants from the collection.
+- **Delete Plants**: Remove plants from the tracker.
-- Comment on plants for sharing experiences or notes.

 ## Technologies Used

-- **HTML/CSS**: For the frontend layout and styling.
-- **JavaScript**: For interactivity (confirmation dialogs).
-- **Flask**: For backend development and routing.
+- **Flask**: A lightweight web framework for Python.
-- **MongoDB** (or any database of your choice): For storing plant data (not included in this example).
+- **MongoDB**: NoSQL database used for storing plant data.
+- **Jinja2**: Templating engine for dynamically generating HTML pages.
+- **HTML/CSS/JavaScript**: For building the frontend interface.
+- **Python**: The backend logic is implemented using Python.

+## Project Structure

+- **app.py**: The main Flask application file where routes and logic are handled.
+- **templates/**: Directory containing HTML templates for rendering different views.
+  - `base.html`: The base template containing common layout and styling.
+  - `create.html`: The template for adding new plants.
+  - `detail.html`: The template for viewing individual plant details.
+  - `edit.html`: The template for editing plant details.
+  - `plant_list.html`: The template displaying all plants.
+  - `about.html`: A template displaying information about the app.
+- **static/**: Directory containing static assets like CSS, JavaScript, and images.
+  - `style.css`: The main stylesheet for the app.
+  - `index.js`: JavaScript functions for confirming actions like deleting a plant.
+- **requirements.txt**: A list of Python dependencies required to run the app.

 ## Installation